mehrsa/AI_with_DB/README.md

 2. Restart your terminal, run below to ensure pyenv is installed: pyenv versions
     - this should give you all python versions you have.
 If you don't see 3.11.9, install this version by running: **pyenv install 3.11.9**
     - set local version to 3.11.9: **pyenv local 3.11.9**
-3. Run one of below scripts to create a virtual environment:
+3. In terminal, first go to the "labs" folder (cd labs), and then run one of below scripts to create a virtual environment:
     - **virtualenv myenv**
+    OR
     - **python -m venv myenv**
-4. Activate the virtual environment:
+4. ENSURE Activate the virtual environment:
     - **.\myenv\Scripts\activate**
 5. Install all packages in requirements.txt
     - **pip install -r requirements.txt**
+- **Every time you want to run the notebooks, you would need to repeat below:**

+    -- Go to labs folder

+    -- Activate the virtual environment as step 4 above

 ### Azure resources
 - You need an Azure account with: